Pooja Amy Shah, MD

-She has studied mindfulness as well as compassion and loving-kindness practices under masters Dr. Robert Thurman, Sharon Salzberg, Dr. Joe Loizzo, Dr. Tara Brach, Dr. Miles Neale, Dr. Pilar Jennings, and Dr. Emily Wolfe.
+She has studied mindfulness as well as compassion and loving-kindness practices under masters Dr. Robert Thurman, Sharon Salzberg, Dr. Joe Loizzo, Dr. Tara Brach, Dr. Miles Neale, Dr. Pilar Jennings, and Dr. Emily Wolf.
 She completed two courses at Harvard Medical School's Benson-Henry Institute for Mind-Body Medicine under the direction of Dr. Herbert Benson and has studied at Kopan Monastery in Nepal under the instruction of Geshe Tenzin Zopa.
 Her daily practice combines a combination of mindfulness, pranayama breathing, and compassion-based meditation.

 Integrative Medicine, Herbs/Botanicals, Nutrition

 Dr. Shah completed the University of Arizona's Center for Integrative Medicine's 200-hour general Integrative Medicine in Residency curriculum and has a solid foundation in the use of medicinal herbs and botanicals.
 She has also studied and passed the integrative medicine board exam set forth by the American Board of Physician Specialties.

 In addition, Dr. Shah has worked with shamanic healing techniques, has a passion for reparative nutrition, and is versed in Ayurvedic philosophy.
 She is constantly reading, learning, and writing to cultivate her craft and keep up with the latest research in the many facets of integrative medicine.